 But how can we do that?
 The easiest way would be just sit at the colony entrance and stop-watch bees that leave and return.
 While that would work, it’s extremely laborious, and doesn’t allow us to

 track multiple colonies or landscapes simultaneously.
 To get around that limitation, we turn to a really cool technology that most of use regularly: RFID.

 RFID stands for radio frequency identification, and it’s the same technology used in parking garages, keycard access, and the Illinois I-PASS toll system.
 The process of using this technology is quite simple: we place a small radio-tag onto bumble bees, each of which has a unique ID associated with it.
 We then set up an antennae system on the colony entrance, basically little loops the bees fly through, which log when they leave the nest, when they return, and what direction they were headed (in or out).
-The difference of these times is the total foraging time.
-We can deploy many of these systems on bumble bee colonies all over the place, and get continuous, and simultaneous tracking of foraging times.
-We can then compare the foraging time, and colony performance across all of the different places we put the bees, allowing us to say with data about the bees themselves, which places are better than others for bumble bees.
+From recording their entrance and exit, we can easily calculate a bumble bee’s foraging time, how often they forage, and a variety of other responses.
+We can deploy many RFID systems on bumble bee colonies all over the place and get continuous, simultaneous tracking of foraging times.
+We can then compare the foraging time and colony performance across all of the different places we put the bees, allowing us to say with data about the bees themselves, which places are likely better than others for bumble bees.

 This process can then be repeated across a range of different landscapes that vary in their resources (flowers), how they’re constructed and laid out, and how much human activity they have.
 With all of this, we can slowly begin to build a map of the best and worst places for bumble bees, and by association, other wild bees.